comiclandapp/Alexa-http-get/README.md

 # Alexa-http-get
-Send http commands with Amazon's Alexa.
+Send http commands with Amazon's Alexa to a NodeMCU board.

 ## Aims
 Voice control of the amplifier's volume and power.

 ## Prerequisites
 A server somewhere to receive http requests.
 I started here: https://github.com/mdhiggins/ESP8266-HTTP-IR-Blaster for the IR blaster.

 ## Usage examples
 - Alexa, tell Arcam to power on